 - What to watch for so any new problems can be found and treated early

-Your child will have a follow-up plan and schedule tailored to them.
-Some children may come only for a yearly check-up; others may come more often.
+Your child will have a follow-up plan and a schedule that’s right for them.
+Some children may come only for a yearly check-up.
+Others may come more often.

-Surgeon Daniel J. Ledbetter, MD, and lung specialist Thida Ong, MD, lead the Surgery Pulmonary Follow-Up Clinic.
-The team also includes a surgical nurse practitioner, a surgical clinic nurse and a nutritionist.
+Dr. Thida Ong, a lung specialist, leads the Surgery Pulmonary Follow-Up Clinic.
+The team also includes a surgical clinic nurse and a nutritionist.

-Based on your child's needs, the clinic team will connect you with healthcare providers from other areas of Seattle Children's, such as Gastroenterology, Occupational Therapy, Neurodevelopmental and the Heart Center.
+Based on your child's needs, the clinic team will connect you with healthcare providers from other areas of Seattle Children's, such as:

 Contact our General and Thoracic Surgery Department at 206-987-2794 for an appointment, a second opinion or more information.

 To make an appointment, you can call us directly or ask your child’s primary care provider to refer you.
 We encourage you to coordinate with your primary care provider when coming to Seattle Children’s.

 Providers, see how to refer a patient.